jmpinit/earthquake-converter/README.md

 ## Serial Protocol

 When earthquakes occur the time, magnitude, latitude, and longitude will be written to the first serial port found, in that order.
 The values will be floats separated by a single space and terminated with a newline.
+Time is given as seconds since 00:00:00 UTC ([Unix Time](https://en.wikipedia.org/wiki/Unix_time)).
+Magnitude is measured on the Richter scale.

 For an example of parsing this data with an Arduino take a look at the earthquake-light firmware in the examples directory.